asbru-cm/asbru-cm/doc/Manual/Preferences/MainOptions.md

 __Compact__

 This mode is for "Windows", "Minimalist" driven users.
-The main window interface will be hidden in your taksbar.
+The main window interface will be hidden in your taskbar.
 And you will launch all sessions in separate windows, or inside a single window with tabs.
 You will have the minimum amount of buttons to interact with the application.

 + Recommended for
     - Having multiple windows and arranged to have simultaneous multiple views, without size restrictions and overlapping